Search for Important Questions

 1. Define Financial Accounting.
 Explain the nature and scope of Financial Accounting.
 Differentiate between Financial Accounting and Management Accounting.

-1. What are the fundamental concepts of accounting?
+1. What are the objectives of ledger accounts?

 1. Discuss the principles of Financial Accounting.
 Write the conventions used in Accounting.